Main Residence capital gains tax Exemption

 What Happens if Your Spouse and Kids Live in a Different Home?

 Only one full main residence is allowed per family.
-This means if your spouse and/or kids live in a different home for a period, you have to choose one of the homes to be your main residence for the period.
+This means if your spouse and kids live in a different home for a short while, you have to choose one of the homes.
 You can also nominate the two homes as your main residence for that period.

 Are You Eligible for the Main Residence CGT Exemption if Your Home Produces Income?